 • The message MQSeries queue created is displayed when the queue has been created.

 You have now defined:

-- A default queue manager called venus queue manager - A queue called ORANGE.QUEUE - 6.
-Stop MQSC by pressing Ctrl-D, or typing end, and pressing Enter.
+- A default queue manager called venus.queue.manager - A queue called ORANGE.QUEUE - 6.
+Stop MQSC by typing end or by pressing Ctrl-D, and pressing Enter.

 The following message is displayed: